 At the Twenty-Second Regular Meeting of the Inter-American Board of Agriculture (IABA), the Member States commended the efforts of the Administration to ensure the rational use of resources, while also indicating that these measures should not be excessive, so as not to affect the technical cooperation requested by the countries.
 One issue highlighted was the need to recover the financial capacity of Member States' quota contributions, given the decrease in purchasing power due to inflation, and it was suggested that countries propose and agree on measures to address the situation.
-This proposal prioritizes the allocation of resources to provide technical cooperation, while maintaining a policy of rigorous, rational, frugal and transparent management of institutional resources.
+This recommendation has been incorporated into this proposal, which has prioritized the allocation of resources to provide technical cooperation, while maintaining a policy of rigorous, rational, frugal and transparent management of institutional resources.